 Spörer, Gustav Friedrich Wilhem (1822–1895)

-German astronomer who, independently of Richard Carrington, used observations of sunspots to determine the position of the Sun's equator (and hence the tilt of its axis) and to establish that it rotates at different rates at different latitudes.
-He was the first to draw attention to the lack of sunspots between 1645 and 1715, which became known as the Maunder minimum, but didn't discover an earlier period of low solar activity, which is named after him (see Spörer minimum).
-To add to the mis-nomenclature, Spörer's law was first noticed by Carrington!
+Gustav Spörer was a German astronomer who, independently of Richard Carrington, used observations of sunspots to determine the position of the Sun's equator (and hence the tilt of its axis) and to establish that the Sun rotates at different rates at different latitudes.
+He was the first to draw attention to the lack of sunspots between 1645 and 1715, which became known as the Maunder minimum, but didn't discover an earlier period of low solar activity, which is named after him (see Spörer minimum below).
+To add to the mixed-up nomenclature, Spörer's law (again, see below) was first noticed by Carrington!

 Spörer was born in Berlin and between 1840 and 1843 studied mathematics and astronomy at the University of Berlin.
 He started his professional career as a school teacher, and only began his solar observations at age 36, using very modest equipment.